The Academic Program and Advising

 In unusual situations, students may be able to switch an advisor.
 Students wishing to do so should consult with their current advisor or their dean and then identify another advisor.
-Once a new advisor has been identified, the student should print a "Request to Change Pre-Major Academic Advisor" form (http://www.bowdoin.edu/studentaffairs/pdf/premajoradvisorchange.pdf) or pick one up at the Office of the Dean of Student Affairs (on the second floor of Moulton Union).
-Once the student and the new advisor have filled out the form, it must be returned to the Dean of Student Affairs office.
-The Dean’s office will then record the change.
+Once a new advisor has been identified, the student should pick up a pre-major advisor change form at the Office of the Dean of Students (on the second floor of Moulton Union).
+Once the student and the new advisor have filled out the form, it must be returned to the Office of the Dean of Students and the change will be recorded.

 A vital part of the Bowdoin educational experience takes place in the interaction between students and their faculty academic advisors.
 Advising is a collaborative relationship with a goal of building a responsive, individual curriculum.
 The faculty academic advisor should generally attempt to inform and sometimes challenge the student.
 The faculty advisor will listen and discuss, supporting some decisions, challenging others, cautioning against possible pitfalls, always respecting the student's responsibility and accountability.
 Designing an education is an education in itself, and both students and advisors are active participants in this process.